 News & Events of the World Gorey Left Behind

-A worthy question.
-To facilitate a worthy answer, Pomegranate has Edward Gorey: His Book Cover Art & Design.
-Visit Amazon or peek at Pomegranate's sample pages, then read our review.
+A worthy question, and in aid of a worthy answer, Pomegranate offers Edward Gorey: His Book Cover Art & Design.
+Visit Amazon or peek at Pomegranate's sample pages, or read our review.

 NPR's Gashlycrumb Tinies:

 Music to the Ears

 NPR's All Things Considered co-hosts Linda Wertheimer and Noah Adams lovingly recite The Gashlycrumb Tinies from NPR's Edward Gorey obituary page on April 17,2000.
 A nice interview with Andreas Brown included, in Real Media format.